gingerchew/ginger.wtf-2024/src/posts/create-a-theme-switcher.md

         if (root.dataset.theme !== '') {
             const defaultValue = this.refs.default.value;
-            root.dataset.theme = defaultValue; // just use the default value if none has been set select.value = defaultValue;
+            root.dataset.theme = defaultValue; // use the default value if none has been set select.value = defaultValue;
         }
         // Add a listener to update the theme on change.